by Tina Allen, LMT, CPMMT, CPMT, CIMT

 Emotional disorders like anxiety, depression and ADHD have all been linked to chemical imbalance of specific neurotransmitters.
 Although we know the cause of Bipolar disorder is not yet fully understood, the neurotransmitters that regulate mood, such as serotonin, seem to be out of balance and brain functioning differs in individuals with the disorder.

 Neurotransmitter imbalances have been linked to lack of focus, poor concentration, hyperactivity, and irregular sleep patterns.
-Neurotransmitters like norepinephrine, epinephrine, dopamine and serotonin are increased through the use of massage therapy.

 Massage may very well provide much needed relaxation and stress reduction to those with bipolar disorder

 Massage Therapy may work as a method of treating bipolar disorder by promoting relaxation, creating body awareness and decreasing anxiety which can assist in appropriate and restful sleep.
 Massage also appears to help relieve sensory defensiveness associated with bipolar disorder.